 Our Protagonists: Pavlov, Thorndike, Watson, and Skinner

 Like all great stories, we will begin with the action that got everything else going.
-A long time ago, a researcher happened to be trying to figure out the mysteries surrounding salivation in dogs.
+A long time ago, Pavlov was trying to figure out the mysteries surrounding salivation in dogs.
 He hypothesized that dogs salivate in response to the presentation of food.
-What he discovered set the stage for what became called Pavlovian Conditioning, and later Classical Conditioning.
+What he discovered set the stage for what was first called Pavlovian conditioning and later, classical conditioning.

 What does this have to do with operant conditioning?
 Other behavior scientists found Pavlov’s work interesting but criticized it because of its focus on reflexive learning.
 It did not answer questions about how the environment might shape behavior.